 Share Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on FacebookShare Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on TwitterShare Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on LinkedinEmail Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy link

-Dorset Council, working in collaboration with partners, are developing a new Flood and Coastal Risk Management (FCRM) Strategy.
+Dorset Council, working in collaboration with partners, are developing a new Flood and Coastal Risk Management (FCRM) Strategy for Portland Underhill to Wyke Regis.
 Once completed, the new strategy will define the long-term (100 year) sustainable, adaptable and integrated approach for implementing the Shoreline Management Plan policy for coastal flood and erosion risks.

-As the project progresses, public consultation events will be available so that the community can be informed and involved with opportunities to feedback on the proposed strategy.
+As the project progresses, public consultation events will be available to keep the community informed and involved with opportunities to feedback during the various stages of the proposed strategy.

-Dorset Council, working in collaboration with partners, are developing a new Flood and Coastal Risk Management (FCRM) Strategy.
+Dorset Council, working in collaboration with partners, are developing a new Flood and Coastal Risk Management (FCRM) Strategy for Portland Underhill to Wyke Regis.
 Once completed, the new strategy will define the long-term (100 year) sustainable, adaptable and integrated approach for implementing the Shoreline Management Plan policy for coastal flood and erosion risks.

-As the project progresses, public consultation events will be available so that the community can be informed and involved with opportunities to feedback on the proposed strategy.
+As the project progresses, public consultation events will be available to keep the community informed and involved with opportunities to feedback during the various stages of the proposed strategy.

 Click here to play video